 The Luxembourg qualifications framework is intended to serve as a non-binding guidance framework for individuals, providers of education and training and for the employment market.
 It will enable individuals to rank their qualifications in relation to other qualifications, with a view to lifelong learning.

 A further element of the Luxembourg qualifications framework is that it is intended not only to apply to the formal system of qualifications but also to include non-formal qualifications.

 Following preliminary discussions concerning the development of a Luxembourg qualifications framework, it has been decided, from a terminological standpoint, that the French-language title of the framework should read "Cadre [luxembourgeois] des qualifications" and not, as in the relevant official EU texts (including the Recommendation of 23 April 2008), "Cadre [luxembourgeois] des certifications", since the French word "qualifications" includes the notion inherent in the French word "certifications" and establishes the link with the world of work.

-Extent of the framework
+Levels of the luxembourgish qualifications framework

 The Luxembourg qualifications framework currently involves a systematic description of qualifications within the national education and training system.
 Acquisition of those qualifications is confirmed and standardised by the obtaining of a degree, diploma or other certificate issued by a competent body.

 The framework comprises a general description of the qualification profiles and training outcomes and, in addition, for levels 5 to 8 relating to higher education, certain aspects of a formal nature, including in particular the ECTS (European Credit Transfer and Accumulation System) volume.
 The framework links in with the European Qualifications Framework in respect of lifelong education and training and, as regards levels 5 to 8, is moreover linked to the Qualification Framework of the European Higher Education Area ("QF-EHEA").
 The qualifications framework does not provide any information concerning admissions to the different study levels.